JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

 	In Julia, symbols are "interned strings", which means that compiler attaches each string a unique identifier (integer), such that it can quickly compare them.
 Compiler uses Symbols exclusively and the important feature is that they can be quickly compared.
 This is why people like to use them as keys in `Dict`.

+!!! info
+	### Expressions

+	From Julia's help:

+	`Expr(head::Symbol, args...)`

+	A type representing compound expressions in parsed julia code (ASTs).
+Each expression consists of a head `Symbol` identifying which kind of expression it is (e.g. a call, for loop, conditional statement, etc.), and subexpressions (e.g. the arguments of a call).
+	The subexpressions are stored in a `Vector{Any}` field called args.

+	The expression is simple yet very flexible.
+The head `Symbol` tells how the expression should be treated and arguments provide all needed parameters.
+Notice that the structure is also type-unstable.
+This is not a big deal, since the expression is used to generate code, hence it is not executed repeatedly.

 Since `Expr` is a Julia structure, we can construct it manually as we can construct any other structure
 ```julia